mihica-khare/mihica-khare/README.md

-- 👋 Hi, I’m @mihica-khare
+- Hey, I’m @mihica-khare
-- 👀 I’m interested in reading
-- 🌱 I’m currently learning machine learning
-- 💞️ I’m looking to collaborate on platform based services/products
+ I’m currently learning firmware development along with embedded systems , developing an OS Abstraction Layer with TMR for Space Applications
-- 📫 Reach me at mihicakhare1137@gmail.com
+- Reach me at mihicakhare1137@gmail.com

 <!---
 mihica-khare/mihica-khare is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.